 There is a wide consensus in the scientific community about the educational potential of Serious Games.
-And serious games are being used in professional and corporate contexts to teach skills and new competences, which is particularly important in a lifelong learning perspective, to engage and train workforce, to discover and develop leaders, and to support sharing of knowledge and experience.
+And serious games are being used in professional and corporate contexts to teach skills and new competences, which is particularly important in a lifelong learning perspective, to engage and train workforce, discover and develop leaders, and support sharing of knowledge and experience.
 Serious games are promising also in fields such as healthcare and personal development.

 Serious games are very well suited to motivate learners and, by exploiting the latest simulation and visualization technologies, are able to contextualize the player’s experience in stimulating and realistic environments.
 Furthermore, a large and growing population is increasingly familiar with playing games, which makes them particularly suited as a powerful instructional tool.

 However, so far, most authors agree that more extensive tests need to be performed in order to provide valid and reliable evidence for effectiveness of serious games as educational tools.
 Serious games should lead to improved learning in an efficient and attractive way.
 We believe that providing evidence of these benefits is key to promote serious games for education and training amongst the large public of families, teachers and stakeholders.
 This should lead to improving the market presence, that is still limited.